poorvitiwary/natural-language-to-api-request/README.md

 - python -m unittest test.py

 ##  Customization
-- Can be done by providing new statement samples and providing the location of new target entity.
+- Can be done by providing new statement samples and highlighting the location of new target entity.